reimagined/resolve/docs/advanced-techniques.md

 The reSolve framework provides a mechanism that allows you to use an arbitrary encryption algorithm to encrypt the stored events and Read Model state data.

+This functionality is critical when storing user personal data in compliance with General Data Protection Regulation (GDPR)

 #### Example

-The **personal-data** example demonstrates how to store encrypted user data in compliance with General Data Protection Regulation (GDPR).
+The **personal-data** example demonstrates how to store encrypted user data.

 ## Upload Files